TEF

 04

-TEF's first step is always a governance review request to the company — requesting internal verification of facts and controls.
+TEF's first step is always a formal governance notice to the corporate body — affording an opportunity to verify facts and respond.
 This is a governance question, not a legal allegation.

 05